1.1.4. Performance Classes

 -

-inline virtual void symOrHermMatrix(char uplo)
+inline virtual void symOrHermMatrix(char uplo) override

 Sets matrix type for symmetric or Hermitian matrix.